October

-October is the tenth month of the year in the Julian and Gregorian calendars and the sixth of seven months to have a length of 31 days.
+October is the 10th month of the year in the Julian and Gregorian calendars.
+Its length is 31 days.
 The eighth month in the old calendar of Romulus c.
 750 BC, October retained its name (from Latin and Greek ôctō meaning "eight") after January and February were inserted into the calendar that had originally been created by the Romans.
 In Ancient Rome, one of three Mundus patet would take place on October 5, Meditrinalia October 11, Augustalia on October 12, October Horse on October 15, and Armilustrium on October 19.
 These dates do not correspond to the modern Gregorian calendar.
 Among the Anglo-Saxons, it was known as Winterfylleth (Ƿinterfylleþ), because at this full moon, winter was supposed to begin.

-October is commonly associated with the season of spring in parts of the Southern Hemisphere, and autumn in parts of the Northern Hemisphere, where it is the seasonal equivalent to April in the Southern Hemisphere and vice versa.
+October is commonly associated with the season of autumn in parts of the Northern Hemisphere, and spring in parts of the Southern Hemisphere, where it is the seasonal equivalent to April in the Northern Hemisphere and vice versa.

-October symbols
+Symbols

 October's birthstones are the tourmaline and opal.
 Its birth flower is the calendula.

-The zodiac signs for this month are Libra (until October 22) and Scorpio (from October 23 onwards).
+The zodiac signs are Libra (until October 22) and Scorpio (from October 23 onward).

-The French word octobre is shortened to 8bre.

-October observances
+Observances

 This list does not necessarily imply either official status or general observance.

-Non-Gregorian observances: dates
+Non-Gregorian: dates

 (All Baha'i, Islamic, and Jewish observances begin at the sundown prior to the date listed, and end at sundown of the date in question unless otherwise noted.)